qiuxintao101/cobra/docs/tutorials.rst

 In preparation for the tutorials, please use the following steps to set up the cobra environment and retrieve the latest version of our pipeline:

-1. **Initiate Environment**:
+1. **Initiate Docker Container**:

-  Use the following command to activate the cobra environment:
+  Use the following command to start the cobra container in an empty working folder:

   .. code-block:: Bash

-    source activate cobra
+    docker run --rm -v $PWD:/cobra -it cfce/cobra:2.0

-2. **Retrieve the Latest Version of Cobra:**
+2. **Retrieve the Latest Version of Cobra Pipeline:**

   If installed using docker, run the following command to change the working directory.
 Otherwise, skip to next command:

   .. code-block:: Bash

-     cd cobra
+     cd cobra && source activate cobra

-  Create a new directory for the tutorial (ex: gr_chip), change to the new working directory and pull the latest version of CoBRA using ``git clone`` :
+  pull the latest version of CoBRA using ``git clone`` :

   .. code-block:: Bash

-     mkdir gr_chip
      git clone https://bitbucket.org/cfce/cobra.git .

   If you receive an error, *Git* may not be installed on your system.
 Please consult the internet on how to best install Git for your system.